 Management: Control of black root rot in an existing field is difficult.
 Stress management is the key to black root rot management.
 Therefore, replacing winter mulch that has blown off, irrigating during dry weather and after renovation, maintaining good nutritional status in the plants, and not allowing the soil to be compacted are important practices to reduce plant stress and thereby reduce possibility of black root rot developing in the field.

 The long-term strategy for managing black root rot relies on site selection and crop rotation.
 Choose a site which has well drained soil with good soil organic matter content and has not grown strawberries recently.
 Where black root rot has been a problem, a rotation with a 3-6 year period without strawberries is recommended.
 This long rotation is needed because causal organisms can persist in the soil for a long time.
-Using a variety of crops and cover-crops in this period is recommended to help break up the disease cycle and avoid alternate hosts of this disease.
-Banded or in-farrow applications of strobulurin fungicides may reduce or delay infections in infected fields.
+Using a variety of crops and cover-crops in this period is recommended to help break up the disease cycle.
+Banded or in-row applications of strobulurin fungicides may reduce or delay infections in infected fields.

 Soil fumigation for controlling black root rot can work well, but can also fail under certain conditions.
 Fumigation sterilizes the soil of pathogens and beneficial organisms.
 Organisms reintroduced in this “clean” soil grow rapidly in the absence of competition or predators.
 Pathogens, even in very small quantities, in soil from non-fumigated areas carried into fumigated areas on shoes, equipment or roots of strawberry transplants, may allow pathogens to quickly build up to high levels.
 Thus, soil fumigation runs the risk of favoring Black Root Rot rather than controlling it.
 Moving to a planting site which has not grown strawberries recently, and is well-drained, is the best method of managing this disease.